PipeItToDevNull/PLN/README.md

 ### Dataview
 - Styling is removed like embeds so they flow like written text
+- Hide the item count on task lists

 ### Custom checkboxes
 - Completed tasks are not crossed out